Since the introduction of Monsanto's Roundup Ready GMO crops in 1996, the use of their glyphosate-based herbicide Roundup saw a ten-fold increase.

-After reviewing both real-world epidemiological data and toxicological studies the agency concluded that glyphosate is "probably carcinogenic to humans", and placed it in Group 2A of its classification, next to carcinogens such as red meat.
+After reviewing real-world epidemiological data and toxicological studies IARC concluded that glyphosate is "probably carcinogenic to humans," and placed it in Group 2A of its classification.

-The EPA focused mainly on exposure to pure glyphosate, which only occurs naturally through ingesting animal feed or eating food that contains trace amounts of the substance.
-While this is relevant for the general public, it's hardly representative of situations of occupational exposure, where a pesticide chemical cocktail can come in direct contact with the skin, eyes, mouth, etc. The latter more holistic approach to the material was favored by the IARC.
+The EPA focused mainly on exposure to pure glyphosate, which only occurs naturally through ingesting animal feed or eating food that contains the substance.
+While this is relevant for the general public, it's hardly representative of situations of occupational exposure, where a pesticide chemical cocktail can come in direct contact with the skin, eyes, mouth, etc. The latter, more holistic approach to the material was favored by the IARC.

 Speaking to a Business Insider journalist, Dr. Benbrook stated that the availability of a larger body of research data shouldn't render more credibility to the EPA's conclusion; which was reached "because they were looking at - negative studies that Monsanto [did].
 Monsanto repeated essentially the same study, 30 times."